Year 5

 Reading

 Children will practise reading every day through a wide variety of resources.
-Each morning, children will read texts and build their word reading, fluency and accuracy, whilst also developing their ability to answer a variety of questions linked to the text.
+Each day, children will read texts and build their word reading, fluency and accuracy, whilst also developing their ability to answer a variety of questions linked to the text.
 Each week will have a specific skill to be taught and practised.

 Maths